 It was the morning of February 7, 1904.
 A pile of wood shavings had caught fire in a dry goods store and spread, smoke and heat bellowing upwards.
 The ensuing explosion shook the quiet Sunday streets of Baltimore.

-So began the Great Baltimore Fire, a conflagration that would burn 140 acres of downtown Baltimore, 70 city blocks, destroying over 1500 buildings and burning out 2500 businesses.
+So began the Great Baltimore Fire, a conflagration that would burn 140 acres of downtown Baltimore and 70 city blocks, destroying over 1500 buildings and burning out 2500 businesses.
 The fire threw 35,000 people out of work and sent the city into a turmoil of flames and smoke for two days.

 Before the Fire